 When returning a message from most NodeJS web services called by a form or a reusable function, return as standard an array where item 0 is a status and item 1 is a message.
 If any other objects need to be returned, put them in an item of the array greater than 1.

 Bubble error messages back through to the client.
-Not all error messages should be displayed to the client but they should be specific and handled as needed.
+Not all error messages should be displayed to the client, but they should be specific and handled as needed.
 For example, if a “not unique” error returns from a verifyUnique call, pass back a user-friendly error that will tell the user know which fields need to be updated.

+All error messages displayed to end users should be user friendly.
+For example, don’t display a form revision ID to an end user.

+Any user-facing error messages should be formatted client-side, not server-side.
+This will typically mean returning an array of errors when multiple errors occur.

+If multiple error messages will be returned for multiple forms that were processed, the error messages should have an identifier so messages can be grouped based on each form client-side.

 Naming of web services should begin with something about the form in question or Lib if they are reusable web services.
 Reusable web services should also include the name of the platform area being handled.
 For example, LibForm, LibDoc, or LibSites.
 After this, the name should be descriptive of what will occur.